gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 First Release is fucntional but complete

 What is missing:
-- Audio capture is broken (first 0.3 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behaviour),
+- Audio capture is broken (first 0.3 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior),
 - Verification and deployment of dataset in Hugging Face
 - HF export not complete
 # Synthetic Speech Dataset Generator (SpeechGen)

-With rising of ASR/NLP open source projects, democtratizing the AI human machine interface, come the necessity to get better and better ASR datasets.
-This project delves into creating a simple to use platform to create Synthetic speech datasets, creating pairs of audio and text.
-Translation powered by faster-whisper ⏩ Synthetic translations can be eddited in UI Data viewer .
+With the rising number of ASR/NLP open source projects democratizing the AI human-machine interface comes with the necessity of getting better ASR datasets.
+This project delves into creating a simple-to-use platform to create Synthetic speech datasets, creating pairs of audio and text.
+Translation powered by faster-whisper ⏩ Synthetic translations can be edited in UI Data viewer.
 User interface is created using PyQt5 and runs totally on local machine.

 ## Overview
-This application serves as a Synthetic Speech Generator, enabling users to transcribe captured audio and managing generated datasets.
+This application serves as a Synthetic Speech Generator, enabling users to transcribe captured audio and manage generated datasets.
 It provides a user-friendly interface for configuring audio parameters, transcription options, and dataset management.
 ![progview](https://github.com/gongouveia/Synthetic-Speech-Dataset-Generator-Powered-by-Whisper-Train-Whisper/assets/68733294/eeda9460-029b-4a9a-bfa7-176086313f11)

 ## Features
-- **Audio Capture**: Allows users to capture audio samples with customizable settings such as sample rate and duration.
+- **Audio Capture**: Users can capture audio samples with customizable settings such as sample rate and duration.
 - **Transcription**: Provides the option to transcribe captured audio into text.
 - **Audio Metadata**: Allows to add metadata to dataset, such as audio sample rate and duration.
 - **Dataset Management**: Enables users to view, delete, and manage entries in the generated dataset.